ftnt-dspille/fsr-connector-creation/content/01-fabric-studio-101/01-deploy-FS/_index.md

 ## Overview

 This guide covers the steps for deploying Fabric Studio (FS) in your own lab environment.
 This page is for those that want to host Fabric studio themselves.
-If you're looking for an easy way to test Fabric Studio, check out the page [here]({{% ref "/03-migrate-fpoc/_index.md#spin-up-fabric-studio-in-fndn" %}})
+If you're looking for an easy way to test Fabric Studio, you can do that via FNDN.
+Check out the page [here](/03-migrate-fpoc/_index.md#spin-up-fabric-studio-in-fndn)

 ## Download Fabric Studio